Who is Joni Mitchell?

 After the release of Travelogue in 2002, Joni Mitchell announced her retirement from music.
 Nonetheless, in 2007, she released Shine, which received more positive reviews and was hailed as a return of her vocal prowess.
 She was also featured on a Canadian postage stamp that year.

-Mitchell’s songs “Both Sides Now” and “Woodstock” were covered Judy Collins and Crosby, Stills, Nash & Young, respectively.
+Mitchell’s songs “Both Sides Now” and “Woodstock” were covered by Judy Collins and Crosby, Stills, Nash & Young, respectively.
 “Big Yellow Taxi,” “You Turn Me On, I’m a Radio,” “Circle Game,” “Free Man in Paris,” “River,” “Help Me,” and “Chelsea Morning” are among the songs she wrote and sang best-known versions of.

-Tori Amos, Elvis Costello, Madonna, Mandy Moore, Morrissey, and Prince have all been influenced Joni Mitchell’s music.
+Tori Amos, Elvis Costello, Madonna, Mandy Moore, Morrissey, and Prince have all been influenced by Joni Mitchell’s music.
 Frank Sinatra, Counting Crows, Sarah McLachlan, George Michael, and Annie Lennox have all covered her songs.
 Janet Jackson’s single “Got ‘Til It’s Gone” featured a sample of “Big Yellow Taxi.”